spsforks/QB64-Wiki/SQR.md

 > *Explanation:* A negative root means that the exponent value is actually inverted to a fraction of 1.
 So x ^ -2 actually means the result will be: 1 / (x ^ 2).

-*Example 4:* Fast Prime number checker limits the numbers checked to the square root (half way).
+Fast Prime number checker limits the numbers checked to the square root (half way).

 ```vb